Today's era is not of war: PM Modi to Russian President Putin | Politics

 ''It is important that we constantly coordinate our positions,'' he said.

+''The trade turnover is growing, in particular due to the supplies, as you asked to do, of additional deliveries of Russian fertilizers to the Indian market,'' Putin said.

+''Deliveries of fertilizers from Russia to India have increased by more than eight times,'' he added.

-In his remarks, Modi flagged concerns over food security, energy security, fertiliser supplies and said ''we must find ways and you will also have to consider it.''
-The prime minister said he is thankful to Russia and Ukrain for facilitating rescue of Indian students from various areas of Ukraine in the initial phase of the conflict.
+The prime minister said he is thankful to Russia and Ukraine for facilitating rescue of Indian students from various areas of Ukraine in the initial phase of the conflict.

+''I would like to thank Ukraine and you because in the initial days of this crisis, thousands of our students were stuck in Ukraine.
+We managed to get our students safely out of Ukraine with help from you and Ukraine.
+I am thankful to both the countries,'' he said.

 The prime minister said ties between India and Russia have strengthened manifold and New Delhi values its relationship with Moscow.